breier/libs/src/MykrORM/README.md

 ### `public function find($criteria): ExtendedArray`
 Get all rows of the model table that matches $criteria (returns an ExtendedArray with model instances).

-_\* There's a criteria validator in place here that can be further implemented by the model._
 <details>
   <summary>Code Example</summary>